 Have you ever sat at a red light when there were absolutely no cars around?
 An IoT-based traffic light control system would be able to detect traffic congestion through a number of sensors and geospatial data – optimizing the driving experience in a more practical way.

 Things like traffic flow optimization and open Wifi are happening today, but smart cities of the future will be completely glued together by internet-connectivity.

-As AI continues to improve, public transit, cargo transport, and package delivery could be completely automated by machines in an IoT ecosystem.
+As AI continues to improve, public transit, cargo transport, and package delivery could be completely automated by machines in an smart building IoT ecosystem.
 Reduced carbon and NOx emissions will result from more efficient means of moving people and assets.